think-root/content-sentinel/README.md

 ## Features

+- **Posts Generation**: Manually generate posts by repository URL or from trending GitHub repositories
+- **Status Tracking**: Monitor which repositories have been or will be posted to social media next
 - **Posts Management**: View, search, and filter posts
-- **Manual Generation**: Manually generate posts by repository URL
-- **Auto Generation**: Automatically generate posts from trending GitHub repositories
-- **Status Tracking**: Monitor which repositories have been or will be posted to social media next
 - **Dark/Light Mode**: Toggle the interface between dark and light themes

 ## Technology Stack